Thoughts from a Stoic Solopreneur

 it moves you from a scarcity mindset to an abundance mindset.

-You want to share your creations because they can help.
+You want to share your creations because they can help people.

 Be a creator not a consumer